Therapists in Washington

 +10

 Hi!
 I’m a Licensed Clinical Social Worker (LCSW) based in Virginia, and I’m passionate about supporting adults on their journey toward healing and well-being.
-With a master’s degree from Virginia Commonwealth University and over seven years of experience, I’ve had the privilege of helping individuals navigate challenges like anxiety, depression, and other life stressors.
+I'm glad that you are looking to find a new therapist.
+I hold a master’s degree from Virginia Commonwealth University and over seven years of experience.
+I’ve had the privilege of helping individuals navigate challenges like anxiety, grief, depression, and other life stressors.
 I take an integrative approach to therapy, tailoring our work together to your unique needs.
 In addition to offering emotional support, teaching anxiety-reduction techniques, and developing coping strategies, I also incorporate somatic interventions that connect the body and mind.

 These are all the providers we have at this time based on your selections.
 We're constantly adding new providers to our site.
 Try adjusting your filters to see available providers.